MithanshuHedau/MithanshuHedau/README.md

-<h2 align="center">Hi 👋!
+<h2 align="left">Hi 👋!
 My name is Mithanshu Hedau and I'm a Passionate Web Developer and Java Developer  from Nagpur</h2>

 ###